susannagladh/technical_writing_portfolio/digitize-artwork/guide.md

 * Original artwork
 * A scanner or digital camera
 * A computer
-* Image editing software (the freely included programs on your computer can be sufficcient)
+* Image editing software, such as a built-in photo editor
-* Adequate lighting or a wind protected space outside (for photography)
+* Adequate lighting or a wind-protected space outside
 * Sufficient storage space for image files
 * A tripod for camera stability (optional but highly recommended)